heidihoward/ios/README.md

 In this section, we are going to take a closer look at what is going on underneath.
 We will then use this information to setup a 3 server Ios cluster on your local machine and automatically generate a workload to put it to the test.
 PS: you might want to start by opening up a few terminal windows.

 #### Server configuration
-The server we ran in previous section was using the default configuration file found in [configfiles/simple/server.conf](configfiles/simple/server.conf).
+The server we ran in previous section was using the default configuration file found in [example.conf](example.conf).
 The first section of this file lists the Ios servers in the cluster and how the peers can connect to them and the second section lists how the client can connect to them.
-The configuration file [configfiles/simple/server3.conf](configfiles/simple/server3.conf) shows what this looks like for 3 servers running on localhost.
+The configuration file [example3.conf](example3.conf) shows what this looks like for 3 servers running on localhost.
 The same configuration file is used for all the servers, at run time they are each given an ID (starting from 0) and use this to know which ports to listen on.
 The rest of the configuration file options are documented at https://godoc.org/github.com/heidi-ann/ios/config.
 After removing the persistent storage, start 3 Ios servers in 3 separate terminal windows as follows:

 ```
 $GOPATH/bin/ios -id [ID] -config $GOPATH/src/github.com/heidi-ann/ios/configfiles/simple/server3.conf -stderrthreshold=INFO